torvalds/linux/Documentation/networking/bridge.rst

 Multicast
 =========

-The Linux bridge driver has multicast support allowing it to process Internet Group Management Protocol (IGMP) or Multicast Listener Discovery (MLD) messages, and to efficiently forward multicast data packets.
+The GNU/Linux bridge driver has multicast support allowing it to process Internet Group Management Protocol (IGMP) or Multicast Listener Discovery (MLD) messages, and to efficiently forward multicast data packets.
 The bridge driver supports IGMPv2/IGMPv3 and MLDv1/MLDv2.